Lassie Online

 George S. Elrick

-One wonders why "Ranger Bob" in this novel was not Bob Ericson of the television series, although by the time this book came along that continuity had been lost.
-The color illos are much missed, and the twins are absolutely too cute for words.
+One wonders why "Ranger Bob" in this novel was not Bob Ericson of the television series, although by the time this book was published, Lassie was no longer with the Forest Service.
+This is one of the second generation of "Big Little Books," and the color illos and hard covers are much missed, and the mischief of the twins are absolutely too precious for words.

 Other Lassie Books